 LGBT members of the U.S. military have had an organization to turn to for support since 1993 called OutServe-SLDN.
 OutServe-SLDN is a non-partisan, non-profit, legal services, watchdog and policy organization that provides free and direct legal assistance to service members and veterans affected by the repealed “Don’t Ask, Don’t Tell” law, the current ban on open authentic transgender service and those currently serving who may experience harassment or discrimination.

 The Washington Blade wrote in 2016 about the U.S. Senate confirmation of the first openly gay Army secretary, Eric Fanning.
-(Hard to imagine that such a thing would happen now given the Trump administration’s hostility to LGBT people of every stripe.)

 In July 2017, President Trump announced a ban on transgender people serving in the U.S. military as reported in the New York Times.